pyokosmeme/FGtoAshes/PMC.md

 > you best start believing in statistical mechanics of spinglass, you're living in one

-imageine you are a physicist.
+imagine you are a physicist.

 break things up to their smallest parts. remember the fewest rules. anything that is not strictly forbidden must occur. how much will actually occur? how frustrated is it.